How Owl’s Hill Nature Sanctuary is Responding to COVID-19

 Like many non-profits, we have evaluated how we might safely provide a unique experience while raising vital operating support for our beloved Owl’s Hill.
 So, will there be a Dinner in the Forest at Owl’s Hill?
 YES, but it will be a modified experience this year due to the continued presence of COVID-19.
 This year’s Dinner in the Forest will be. . .in a tote.
 Working with Dani Kates of dKates, we’ll pack your delectable three-course dinner-to-go in an eco-friendly tote along with a commemorative gift and a little something for your backyard.
 Basket pick-up will be Saturday, August 8.
 Orders must be received by July 7.
 We have a limited number of tote dinners still available.
 For more information, contact us at email@example.com or call 615-370-4672.

 Volunteer Days and Eagle Scout Projects are available on a limited basis.
 Please direct any questions regarding socially-distanced volunteer opportunities to firstname.lastname@example.org.

 How You Can Help

 Please consider making a gift to help ensure Owl's Hill can recover from this unprecedented crisis.

 Your gift will allow us to pick up with programming and other activities that mean so much to our visitors and volunteers.

-Do your part to help flatten the curve of COVID-19, if you feel ill or someone in your household is ill, please stay home and consult your health care provider.
+Do your part to stop the spread of COVID-19.
+Wear a mask and wash your hands like a racoon, and practice social distancing.
+If you feel ill or someone in your household is ill, please stay home and consult your health care provider.